DreamPartGen: Semantically Grounded Part-Level 3D Generation via Collaborative Latent Denoising: Method

+While recent part-level formulations improve local shape and texture modeling~\cite{chen2025partgen, chen2025ultra3d, yan2025x}, they primarily focus on representation quality and do not explicitly preserve \emph{text-derived semantics} throughout denoising, which limits their text-to-3D capability and fine-grained controllability.
+Our key novelty is to introduce \emph{persistent, language-derived relational semantic latents} that remain active throughout the denoising process, rather than using text only as a one-shot condition, and to synchronize them with part-level geometric latents.
 To this end, we formulate part-based 3D generation as a semantically grounded collaborative diffusion process between two complementary latent representations: \textbf{\ding{182} Duplex Part Latents (DPLs)} (Sec.~\ref{subsec:DPLs}), which encode geometry and appearance of individual parts in a modular and disentangled manner, and \textbf{\ding{183} Relational Semantic Latents (RSLs)} (Sec.~\ref{subsec:RSLs}), a compact set of text-derived latent tokens that provide both local refinements and global planning signals.
-During denoising, DPLs and RSLs are synchronized through intra-part and inter-part attention (Sec.~\ref{subsec:sync}), enabling consistent part-level geometry-appearance alignment and language-guided part assembly.
+During denoising, DPLs and RSLs are synchronized through intra-part and inter-part attention (Sec.~\ref{subsec:sync}), enabling consistent part-level geometry-appearance alignment and language-guided part assembly. \Cref{fig:main_method} presents an overview of the method.